 Visit the IRS website to register for an EIN.
 After a short application process, you’ll receive your corporation’s EIN for free.
 You’ll need your EIN to file taxes for your corporation, so make sure it’s safe and easily accessible.

 Corporations must pay their own taxes apart from shareholder income.
 Your corporation must file at the state and federal levels.
-Check here to see if your corporation needs to register with the Nebraska Department of Revenue.
+Check the Nebraska.gov website to see if your corporation needs to register with the Nebraska Department of Revenue.

 Nebraska requires you to publish a notice of incorporation in a legal newspaper in the county of your corporation’s principal office for three consecutive weeks.
 Afterward, you’ll need to file proof of publication with the Nebraska Secretary of State.

 As a corporation, you’ll have to file a biennial occupation tax report on even-numbered years.
 The report is due by March 1.